vasquez-cs/School_District_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/107224632/177886397-b643d7ae-fa8c-44cb-9414-f0e47d3ca057.png" width=80% height=80%><br />
 *Figure 4B: bottom_5_schools (Renamed) Output after using NaNs for Thomas High School 9th grade math and reading scores*<br />

-* I would expect that the original bottom_schools image would have Thomas High School as 2nd from the top based on top_schools
+* I would expect that the original bottom_schools image would have Thomas High School as 2nd from the top based on original top_schools output where Thomas was in 13th position
-  * Appears to be a coding issue as the ouput now has Thomas High School at the bottom
+  * Appears to be a coding issue as both the original and new ouput now Thomas High School towards the bottom indicating both were top schools before and after the NaNs fix.

 <img src="https://user-images.githubusercontent.com/107224632/177887424-50194b08-6d44-43b8-93b1-a1f988523134.png" width=80% height=80%><br />
 *Figure 5A: Original spending_summary_df Output*<br />